 Erica Burton consults the collections protocol guide.
-Researchers from many institutions have sent guidelines of how they would like samples preserved for their work.
+Researchers from many institutions have sent guidelines for preserving samples specifically for their work.
 Click image for larger view and image credit.

 Maximizing the Value of Technology